Asqatasun/Asqatasun/docs/Rule-8-4-1.md

 ELSE IF the detected language doesn't corresponds to the specified language AND the detection is seen as unreliable

-THEN raise Message C and return NMI
+THEN raise Message C and return Pre-Qualified

 ELSE return PASSED